 3 Consider the practicalities

 There are a number of practicalities to consider as you plan your global video strategy:

 One crucial pre-production task in a new market is to understand the legal aspects of what you can and can’t say, do and show, and any timing restrictions that might apply.
 This saves the waste of producing video which can’t be shown.

 Subs, dubs or VOs?

 On the other hand, subtitles extend your audience to other countries, and also to the hard of hearing.
 (Just remember, the on-screen speaking must be slow enough for subtitles to keep up.)
-A measurable benefit of subtitling is that YouTube captions are indexed by the search engines, immediately building your video’s visibility
+A measurable benefit of subtitling is that YouTube captions are indexed by the search engines, immediately building your video’s visibility.

-Off-camera voice over in the target language means you don’t have to lip synch.
-It’s why it pays to have done your localization work pre-production as preparing the script in the local language means you can calculate exact script timing and the VO artist can speak at the right pace, with no long silences or, perhaps worse, speech rushed to fit.
-For instance, speaking Spanish, German or French will usually mean a longer script in comparison to English, while most Asian languages will mean a substantially shorter script than when translated from English
+Off-camera voice over in the target language means that you don’t have to lip synch.
+It’s why it pays to have done your localization work pre-production as preparing the script in the local language means that you can calculate exact script timing and the VO artist can speak at the right pace, with no long silences or, perhaps worse, speech rushed to fit.
+For instance, speaking Spanish, German or French will usually mean a longer script in comparison to English, while most Asian languages will mean a substantially shorter script than when translated from English.

 Can you afford to budget for a mix of dubbing, subtitling or VO?
-If you can, it gives consumers the choice of how they view, making it more widely accessible still
+If you can, it gives consumers the choice of how they view, making it more widely accessible still.